qwc-services/qwc-services.github.io/src/topics/Search.md

 After the configuration file has been created, the search must be registered in `solr`.
-In the `volumes/solr/configsets/gdi/conf/solrconfig.xml` file you have to look for `<!-- SearchHandler` and add the following configuration
+In the `volumes/solr/configsets/gdi/conf/solrconfig.xml` file you have to look for `&lt;!-- SearchHandler` and add the following configuration

 ```xml
 <requestHandler name="/CONFIG_NAME" class="solr.DataImportHandler">